- Study Abroad

 Whenever you decide to study abroad, it's always important to have a general idea about several areas of student life in your overseas country.
 Knowing about language, housing availability, and academic life are arguably the most important of those areas.

-Most Swedes speak English so you're in luck!
+Most Swedes speak excellent English so you're in luck!
 For those students wishing to learn Swedish or improve their pre-existing language skills, NRCSA offers a Language Study Program in Sweden.
 Students stay with teachers and take Swedish classes to maximize exposure to the Swedish language.

 Whether it's dormitory or apartment living, your study abroad experience will be enhanced if you feel comfortable where you're living.
 Home-stays encourage greater cultural and language immersion but many Swedes speak English.
 So, living with your own age group in a university might be preferable.
 Whatever your decision may be, there will pros and cons of each option.
+Be sure to choose a program that offers the type of accommodation that you prefer (otherwise you may end up in a living situation that detracts from your overall experience!)

 There are two cities - Stockholm and Uppsala - that are most popular for international students.
 It just so happens that these two cities are also renowned for their cultural richness, beauty, and character.